VaggM/UniversityGui/Descriptions/gui/GuiDepartment.md

 >
 >  (right side text is within infoDepartmentLabels and is changed based on the comboBox choice)
 >
-> 6. adds a button to delete a Department being displayed with its own ActionListener and dispatches the window when deleting
+> 6. adds a button with its own ActionListener to delete a Department being displayed and dispatches the current window
 >
 > 7. sets the final window size

+* private String textCheck()

+> checks if all text fields aren't empty